 Somewhat shaken but still determined to get to the fountain, he tried to circle the rat gathering by going through the nearby park, but luck just wasn't on his side today.
-He promptly walked in on a little girl crying her eyes out on a bridge he had to cross, and it took him 5 minutes just to get her to calm down enough to find out what happened.
+He promptly walked in on a little girl crying her eyes out on a bridge he had to cross, and it took him five minutes just to get her to calm down enough to find out what happened.
 He supposed he could have just pushed past her and left her there to cry, but not even he was that cold-hearted.

-"T-The b-bike!" she blurted out finally, hiccupping heavily.
-"It f-fell in," she wailed.
+"T-the b-bike!" she blurted out finally, hiccupping heavily.
+"It f-fell in!" she wailed.

 "Huh," Zorian said.
 "Wonder how that happened?"

 "It fell in!" the girl repeated, looking as if she was going to cry again.